 As a speaker, this is a huge deal.

-You should ONLY be speaking at the best TEDx events.
-Anything else could be a waste of time, or ruin your reputation.
+You should ONLY be speaking at the best events, with high-quality video, audio, etc. Anything else could be a waste of time, or ruin your reputation.

-2. Your TEDx Talk Doesn't Matter If You Can't Get Booked For An Event
+2. Speaking Skill Doesn't Matter If You Can't Get Booked For An Event

-Some coaches focus on helping speakers with their TEDx talks.
-After all, anyone can tell you how TEDx speakers speak – the information is freely available by simply watching talks on YouTube.
+Some coaches focus on helping speakers with their talks, or presentation skills.
+After all, anyone can tell you how speakers speak – the information is freely available by simply watching YouTube.

 The thing is, it doesn’t matter how good your talk is if you can’t get booked. nobody will hear it.